jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ### Workshop exercise

-Start with the provided static templates to create a fully functionnal blog.
+Start with the provided static templates to create a fully functional blog.

 - Configure Eleventy and create a date and a limit filter
 - Generate a homepage with the list of the latest 6 blogposts using the `limit` filter